blackbaud/sky-api-docs/content/docs/addins/index.md

 # {{ name }}

-<bb-alert bb-alert-type="info"><strong>Note!</strong> This content is a preview of an upcoming capability that is limited to SKY Add-in beta participants.
+<bb-alert bb-alert-type="info"><strong>Note!</strong> This content is preview documentation for an upcoming capability that is limited to SKY Add-in beta participants.
 If you are interested in participating in the beta program, please <a href="mailto:skyapi@blackbaud.com?subject=SKY%20Add-ins%20-%20Request%20to%20participate%20in%20Add-ins%20beta%20program">contact us</a>.</bb-alert>

 SKY Add-ins enable developers to build complementary features that integrate deeply within the user interface of Blackbaud solutions.
 With add-ins, developers can use familiar web development technologies such as HTML, CSS, and JavaScript to augment selected areas of the product with new functionality.
 Add-ins run in the browser, so they work well in both desktop and mobile scenarios.

 Learn how to create SKY Add-ins with our quick starts, how-to guides, and reference documentation.

+## Overview

+Get an <a href="{{ stache.config.guide_addins }}overview">overview</a> of the SKY Add-ins framework.

 ## Quick starts